 But why don't you click at the picture above?
 This is an apartment building where I spent the first 20 years of my life.
 On the page under the picture above, you will learn that Zápal built it for himself between 1938 and 1939, at the very end of the First Republic (of Czechoslovakia) and during the Second Republic (of Czecho-Slovakia, sic).

 You may look at Seznam.cz maps to understand that the apartment buildings Křížkova 1 (I took that picture) and 3 are older – I've seen the romantic photographs of those houses from 1900 or so.
 Křížkova 5-7 is a semi-detached building from 1938-1939.
+(Incidentally, there's a plate saying that Cardinal Beran – the Czech catholic boss who oversaw the communist coup – lived in Křížkova 1 between 1904 and 1930, a fact I ignored as a kid but now I find it sort of fascinating.)
 And Zápal himself moved to...
 Křížkova 5 (the left half of the building on the photograph I embedded) from the adjacent Malická Street (which I also knew extremely well).